 When the foal was born, it completely ignored its mother and refused to nurse.

-University of California, Davis veterinary specialist John Madigan intervened moments after the birth with a novel treatment he calls “the squeeze.”
+UC Davis veterinary specialist John Madigan intervened moments after the birth with a novel treatment he calls “the squeeze.”
 It’s attracting attention from researchers studying autism in children, who see a possible parallel between Madigan’s work with horses and a similar technique – called kangaroo care – that’s often used on pre-term infants.

 “The phenomenon that Madigan has observed in foals is interesting and dramatic,” said David Stevenson, professor of pediatrics at Stanford University.